Major Projects Completed Schemes

 Works include:

-• Relocation of automated bollard from Millgate (adjacent to Hedera) to the junction of Hewlett Street
+• An automated bollard on Millgate at the junction of Hewlett Street

 • Extension of the one-way (south-eastbound) operation on Millgate to Hewlett Street